EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

    |      |      |   Payload: "299.7 K"
      ....   ....
 ~~~~
-{: #ampmulti_nk title='Amplification attack using observe, registering the same client several times, and requesting notifications at least every second' artwork-align="center"}
+{: #ampmulti_nk title='Amplification attack using observe, registering the same client several times, and requesting notifications at least 10 times every second' artwork-align="center"}

 An amplification attack using a group request is illustrated in
 {{ampmulti_m}}.
 The group request is sent over multicast or broadcast
 and in this case a single request results in m responses
 from m different servers.
-If each response is a times larger than the request,
+If each response is c times larger than the request,
-the amplification factor is a * m.
+the amplification factor is c * m.
 Note that the servers usually do not know
 the variable m.